MonacoProtocol/sdk/readme/the-protocol.md

 - Operators are identified by a wallet publicKey.
 - All admin functions, apart from querying operators and roles, require the correct operator role.
 - Operator roles are assigned to wallets by the Monaco Protocol Foundation.

+## Events

+As previously stated, events are not yet an available on-chain account, however when they are they will contain data relating to the event the market is for.
+Such as:

+- Participants
+- Categorization
+- Event name
+- Start time
+- Event state
+- Results

+These event accounts will eventually act as the source of truth for settlement of markets.
+With the ideal scenario of having event accounts updated by oracle services.